gpetersen/MMM-BackgroundSlideshowInfo/README.md

 Run: 'npm i exif' to install `node-exif`.
 The image directories must also be accessible to the Magic Mirror instance.

+Alternatively, you should be able to simply run 'npm i' to install the dependancy.

 ## Operation

 The module will receive notifications from the `MMM-BackgroundSlideshow` module on image changes, then load and parse the EXIF data using node-exif.
 The EXIF data is then available for the module to format and display.
 You can configure the fields to display via the config.js.